Conditional Score-Based Modeling of Effective Langevin Dynamics: Results

 After training, we simulate the learned score-based Langevin model

 The comparison model is the constant-mobility closure

-We integrate both reduced models by Euler--Maruyama with the same time step \(\Delta t=10^{-3}\) used for the reference process.
+Both reduced models are integrated with time step \(\Delta t=5\times10^{-3}\) for the forward-validation rollouts.
 We then evaluate them against the observed dataset and an independent long reference rollout.
-Figure~\ref{fig:affine_forward_stats} reports these forward validations.
-The top panels compare the stationary density diagnostics.
-The plotted density curves for the full state-dependent model show the same excellent agreement with the observed data as the constant closure.
-The bottom panels compare the coordinate autocorrelations and cross-correlations with the long reference rollout and the observed data.
-In all of these channels, the state-dependent model improves on the constant-\(\bm{\Phi}\) closure.

-Figure~\ref{fig:affine_forward_cphi} gives the same comparison on the full set of fitted observable channels.
-Across these fitted channels, the learned state-dependent mobility recovers the lagged-correlation curves much more faithfully than the constant-$\bm{\Phi}$ closure, especially for the quadratic and cubic probes.
-This is the observable family that enters the loss \eqref{eq:deltaM_neural_loss}, so the figure directly tests the observable-level adequacy discussion of Section~\ref{subsec:mobility_from_correlation_constraints}.
+Figure~\ref{fig:affine_forward_cphi} reports these forward validations.
+The stationary density diagnostics show that the full state-dependent model preserves the invariant density.
+The lagged-observable panels show all correlation functions used in the mobility-network training and demonstrate that the learned state-dependent mobility recovers the fitted correlation curves more faithfully than the constant-\(\bm{\Phi}\) closure over the displayed time window, although the constant closure still provides a reasonable approximation for this example.
+Against the observed trajectory data, the mean RMSE over the fitted training-observable correlations is \(8.85\times10^{-4}\) for the learned state-dependent model and \(2.90\times10^{-3}\) for the constant closure, a reduction of about \(70\%\).
+These are the observable channels that enter the loss \eqref{eq:deltaM_neural_loss}, so the figure directly tests the observable-level adequacy discussion of Section~\ref{subsec:mobility_from_correlation_constraints}; the corresponding residual-operator fit is shown in Fig.~\ref{fig:affine_A_fit}.
 The learned \(\bm{M}_\theta\) is selected because it makes the empirical correlation-derivative residuals small on this finite library, not because it is guaranteed to coincide pointwise with the diagnostic reference mobility.
-The fact that the forward Langevin model reproduces the target correlation curves much more accurately than the constant closure, despite the residual pointwise error in Fig.~\ref{fig:affine_mobility}, indicates that the mobility is not uniquely determined by these constraints on the observed support.
-What matters for the reduced-modeling objective is that the learned field lies in a good equivalence class for the chosen observables and lags, so that the induced Langevin dynamics reproduce the correlation sector used for training.
+The fact that the forward Langevin model reproduces the displayed correlation curves more accurately than the constant closure, despite the residual pointwise error in Fig.~\ref{fig:affine_mobility}, indicates that the mobility is not uniquely determined by these constraints on the observed support.
+What matters for the reduced-modeling objective is that the learned field lies in an equivalence class for the chosen observables and lags, so that the induced Langevin dynamics reproduce the correlation sector used for training.